sarahkleins/cheatsheet/cheatsheet.md

 * Worked transforming large coordinates to long/lat (180/90)
 * `ogr2ogr -t_srs EPSG:4326 -f geoJSON -lco COORDINATE_PRECISION=7 new_geojson_file.geojson shapefile.shp`
 * [ogr2ogr docs] (http://www.gdal.org/ogr2ogr.html)

+# Update node
+New versions of Node and NPM come out frequently.
+You can use Homebrew to update the software it installs.

+Make sure Homebrew has the latest version of the Node package.
+In Terminal type `brew update` Upgrade Node: `brew upgrade node`